sirmelonchen/Embed-Downloader/README.md

 This Project is an Downloader for Embeds on many Sites like Facebook, Youtube and Other sites.

 > [!WARNING]
 > This Code is for educational Purposes and editorial purposes only.
+USE AT OWN RISK

 | Version  | Released? |